 Has always held a spark to sow into others.
 From neighbors, to classmates, church members, and even her mom, Brooklyne always rendered the gifts of giving and sowing.
 Matriculating at Hampton University, this Journalism major, and Theater Arts minor, is destined for the spotlight.
 She started dancing for an audience as a toddler; taught dance classes at her family's studio as a tween; traveled as a principle dancer in her teens; led her dance team, alongside her sisters, as Dance Captain in high school; and has entertained Hampton University fans, with the infamous Ebony Fire Dance Girls, at the football and basketball games.
 Along with dancing, Brooklyne also studied Musical Theater at her performing arts high school, and performed in community musicals.
 Always striving, she continues to study voice, guitar and theater.
-She walks the catwalk in various fashion shows and hair shows, models in several dance catalogs, and performs up and down the east coast.

 Her continued passion for community strengthens Brooklyne's commitment as she recently became Miss Hampton University 2017-2018, a proud member of the Gamma Iota Chapter of Delta Sigma Theta Sorority, Inc. and recently elected as the chapter's Journalist.
 In addition, she's a senior class officer, College Girls, Inc. Ambassador/Social Media and Blog Coordinator, initiated into the elite Greer Dawson Wilson Student Leadership Training Program, and Sisterly Grace Dance Ministries.